RyanNavillus/Syllabus/docs/source/modules/syllabus.curricula.plr.rst

 The default hyperparameters are tuned for Procgen.
 When applying PLR to a new environment, you may want to tune the `staleness_coef`, the replay probability `rho`, or alter the number of training seeds.
 You can change the number of training tasks by modifying your task space.

-## Usage
+Usage
+^^^^^

+PLR expects the environment to be determinstic with respect to the task, which is typically the seed.
+You may not see good results if your environment is deterministic for a given task.

+To intialize the curriculum, you will also need to provide the `num-processes` which is the number of parallel environments.
+We also recommend passing the same `num_steps`, `gamma`, and `gae_lambda` arguments that you use in your training process.
+You can set any PLR algorithmic options in the `task_sampler_kwargs_dict`.
+Please see the :ref:`TaskSampler <TaskSampler>` for a full list of options.

 PLR requires L1 Value estimates from the training process to compute it's sampling distirbution, so you need to add additional code to your training process to send these values to the curriculum.
+Below you can find examples of how to do this for some of the popular RL frameworks.

 .. tabs::